 I submit that Utah is proof.
 You can see it in the data.
-Utah is a national leader in growth and employment.
-According to the latest data from the U.S. Bureau of Labor Statistics, payroll employment growth in Utah was 1.7% over the 12 months through August 2025, nearly double the national pace of 0.9%; similarly, data from the U.S. Bureau of Economic Analysis show notably more rapid GDP growth in Utah than in the nation overall over the past four quarters.
-This is a place where entrepreneurs take smart risks-think Silicon Slopes, the Olympics, and countless other businesses and initiatives.
+Utah is a national leader in growth and employment.2 A place where entrepreneurs take smart risks-think Silicon Slopes, the Olympics, and countless other businesses and initiatives.
 A role model for steadiness and success that lasts.

-Monetary policymakers also must practice steadiness.
+Monetary policy makers also must practice steadiness.
 Making reasoned decisions that support our mandated goals over time.